Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Architecture Constraints

+with monomial exponents $b_i$.
 For finite groups, equation \ref{eq:groupAverage} is reduced to a sum over all group elements.
 The group average using all possible monomials is a valid basis representing the set of invariants.
 However, it is just an upper bound and computationally inefficient, especially for larger groups.
 Thus, it is important to reduce the number of monomials by carefully selecting them to improve the separability of the invariant feature space.
-The separability can also be improved by constructing weak $G$-commutative maps acting on them (\cite{SM_Existence}).
+The separability can also be improved by constructing weak $G$-commutative maps acting on the feature space \citep{SM_Existence}.
+In general, the group average is closely related to the group convolution (cf. Eq. \ref{eq:GConvCont}).
+The special case where the function is a locally applied learnable kernel followed by average pooling is equivalent to a Group Lifting Convolution followed by Global Average Pooling.

-\cite{SM_Algos} expands this theory to non-compact groups and continuous signals by introducing the notion that combining invariance to compact subgroups induces invariance to more general groups.
+\cite{SM_Algos} expands Invariant Integration to non-compact groups and continuous signals.
+Generally, combining invariance to multiple compact subgroups induces invariance to more general groups.
 For example, features invariant to the general linear group $GL(n,\mathbb{C})$ can be built by a quotient of homogeneous features invariant to the special unitary group $SU(n, \mathbb{C})$.
 Continuous signals within a Hilbert space are decomposed using a basis and an appropriate inner product to construct stable subsets.
 Subsequently, invariants to these subsets can be determined.

 \cite{SM_Gray} applies the derived methods to 2D transformations and rotations on gray-scale images.
-The calculated invariant features are used to classify objects in an image.
+The calculated invariant features are used to classify objects in an image with nearest neighbor classifiers.
 Twelve different monomials are processed via the group average to obtain invariance to global rotations and translations.
 In practice however, there might not only exist global transformations but also multiple local ones.
 In this case, the group-averaged monomials are not fully invariant, but vary only slowly.
 This also holds for small overlaps and articulated objects.
 Multiple objects within the same image are additive, i.e. their invariant feature values add, as long as they do not overlap.
 While the obtained features are invariant, they are not optimal for the specific application.
 Additional desirable properties, e.g. separability or robustness to distortions, need to be included by designing additional maps before applying invariant integration.